oliviabach3407/my_spotify_wrapped/README.md

 ---> utlizes the musicbrainz API to link artists to their genre (https://musicbrainz.org/doc/MusicBrainz_API)

+***IMPORTANT - To use the musicbrainz API, you need to have at least 1 second between each query, which is built into this script (don't remove)

 ---> determines your top genres based on what genre your top artists are associated with

 ---> can generate a graph that displays your top genres if you uncomment the code at the bottom